PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 the focused indexed-InstanceNorm, terminal, and architecture gate is `310 passed in 18.35s`.

+The preceding final ConvInteger structural-repair path now retains complete reconciliation evidence without broadening its guard to self-contained channel- last hint propagation.
+The repair-only reconciliation→sort→layout-inference order remains unchanged.

+This checkpoint extends the expanded related gate to `1256 passed in 30.30s`;
+the focused quantized-layout, terminal, and architecture gate is `277 passed in 17.28s`.

 Focused Ruff, Python bytecode compilation, and `git diff --check` also pass.
 These results are contract and orchestration tests; they do not claim a new full model-corpus run for this observation and accounting unit.